nohren/MiniMax-Tree-AI-simulation/README.md

 Observation 1:

-**Seizing the initiative, it's a 2x advantage**: Bot A won 2x more than Bot B of equal or lesser skill simply because Bot A goes first.
+**Seize the initiative, it's a 2x advantage**: Bot A won 2x more than Bot B of equal or lesser skill simply because Bot A goes first.

 Observation 2: